sigstore/cosign/doc/cosign_dockerfile_verify.md

       --cert-email string                                                                        the email expected in a valid fulcio cert
       --check-claims                                                                             whether to check the claims found (default true)
   -h, --help                                                                                     help for verify
+      --k8s-keychain                                                                             whether to use the kubernetes keychain instead of the default keychain (supports workload identity).
       --key string                                                                               path to the public key file, KMS URI or Kubernetes Secret
   -o, --output string                                                                            output format for the signing image information (json|text) (default "json")
       --rekor-url string                                                                         [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev")